ar1ocker/ar1ocker/README.md

 ### 🔫 SQUAD GAME

-🦵[SquadJS-Playtime-Role-Ban](https://github.com/ar1ocker/SquadJS-Playtime-Role-Ban) **- The plugin for SquadJS to block roles for players with low total play time.**
+🦵 [SquadJS-Playtime-Role-Ban](https://github.com/ar1ocker/SquadJS-Playtime-Role-Ban) **- The plugin for SquadJS to block roles for players with low total play time.**

+🔗 [SquadJS-Express-Server-API](https://github.com/ar1ocker/SquadJS-Express-Server-API) **- API for SquadJS for getting information from the server**

 🔨 [SquadJS-Commander-Vote](https://github.com/ar1ocker/SquadJS-Commander-Vote) **- The plugin for SquadJS for a vote triggered by a side commander (CMD) to demote a squad leader.** JavaScript, SquadJS